Estonia's far-right EKRE party should not be written off

 Andrei Korobeinik, member of Centre, told bne IntelliNews that the most probable coalition is between the Centre and Reform parties, but his party could also form a government with EKRE, though it would likely demand the prime minister’s post.

-“First of all, those parties need to get 51 (or rather some 55) seats to make it possible, and then the chances for such a coalition are higher if the Centre party gets more seats than EKRE.
+“First of all, those parties need to get 51 (or rather some 55) seats to make it possible, and then the chances for such a coalition are higher if the Centre Party gets more seats than EKRE.
 Otherwise, EKRE may be heading for the prime minister's seat and that's not what the other two potential partners may swallow,” Korobeinik says.

 He also says that EKRE’s record in government in 2019-21 should not scare people.